gvwilson/thirdbit/fiction/iffy/index.md

 It feels strange remembering about them without being able to actually remember them.*

 Iffy's amusement brushed against her like a gentle, sarcastic breeze.
-*you think that feels strange try tradin' places with me*
+*you think that's strange try tradin' places with me*

 Panic hadn't worked,
-so on the second day they tried nothing.
+so on the second day they tried nothingness.
 The patch Sergeant Vassilenko put on Sandrine's neck made everything fade away.
 Sight, sound, the feel of her uniform against her skin, her breathing and heartbeat—one by one they vanished